• Home

 Canadian food and beverage companies get mixed grades on nutrition goals: report

-Canada’s largest food and beverage manufacturers could aim higher to improve nutrition, reduce obesity and prevent chronic disease, according to a new report by University of Toronto researchers.
+According to a new report by University of Toronto researchers, Canada’s largest food and beverage manufacturers could aim higher to improve nutrition, reduce obesity, and prevent chronic disease.

 The study is the first to evaluate Canada’s biggest food and beverage companies based on their policies and commitments to sell healthier products.